-Agoraphobia (ag-uh-ruh-FOE-be-uh) is a type of anxiety disorder in which you fear and avoid places or situations that might cause you to panic and make you feel trapped, helpless or embarrassed.
-You fear an actual or anticipated situation, such as using public transportation, being in open or enclosed spaces, standing in line, or being in a crowd.
+Agoraphobia (ag-uh-ruh-FOE-be-uh) is a type of anxiety disorder.
+Agoraphobia involves fearing and avoiding places or situations that might cause panic and feelings of being trapped, helpless or embarrassed.
+You may fear an actual or upcoming situation.
+For example, you may fear using public transportation, being in open or enclosed spaces, standing in line, or being in a crowd.

-Agoraphobia treatment can be challenging because it usually means confronting your fears.
-But with psychotherapy and medications, you can escape the trap of agoraphobia and live a more enjoyable life.
+Agoraphobia treatment can be challenging because it means confronting your fears.
+But with proper treatment — usually a form of therapy called cognitive behavioral therapy and medicines — you can escape the trap of agoraphobia and live a more enjoyable life.